VaibhavPattanshetti/explainable-neurological-disorder-classification/README.md

-# 🧠 NeuroScan AI — Explainable Neurological Disorder Classification
+# 🧠 NeuroScan AI — Explainable AI for Multiple Neurological Disorder
+Identification

 A **deep learning-based web application** that classifies **8 neurological disorders** from brain MRI scans using **ResNet50 Transfer Learning**, with full **Explainable AI (XAI)** support via **Grad-CAM** and **LIME** to make predictions transparent and clinically trustworthy.